project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

     Callable[[EventReadResult, SubscriptionTransaction], None] You can await
     events using a trigger mechanism in the callback. ex. queue.SimpleQueue

--   read request: AsyncReadTransation.ReadResponse.events.
+-   read request: AsyncReadTransaction.ReadResponse.events.
 This is a List[ClusterEvent].

 **Raises**: